spkenv/spk/docs/solver.md

 - Generally, you want to update to a newer version of the package that has not been deprecated.
 Package maintainers should not deprecate packages without providing a resonable alternative.
 - If you are really stuck, note that the error message says _was not specifically requested_.
 This means that if you request the deprecated build exactly, then it will still resolve the environment for you, eg `spk env my-tool/1.2.0/STLY6HNC`.

-#### Embeded Packages
+#### Embedded Packages

 Some package, especially DCC packages, are bundled with other software/packages.
-Package maintainers should include these packages as _embeded_ packages, so that the solver understands what's in the bundle.
-The solver will show embeded packages being requested and resolved, always with the `embeded` build string.
+Package maintainers should include these packages as _embedded_ packages, so that the solver understands what's in the bundle.
+The solver will show embedded packages being requested and resolved, always with the `embedded` build string.

 ```
  REQUEST qt/*, maya/*
 > RESOLVE qt/5.13.0/3I42H3S6
 >> RESOLVE maya/2019.2.0/3I42H3S6
 ..
-REQUEST qt/=5.12.6/embeded
+REQUEST qt/=5.12.6/embedded
 ..
 UNRESOLVE qt
->>> RESOLVE qt/5.12.6/embeded
+>>> RESOLVE qt/5.12.6/embedded
 ```

-In this case, `qt` was resolved to version 5.13 first, but maya brought in it's own embeded version of qt, which replaced the initially resolved external package.
-The solver will always show the same `REQUEST` and `RESOLVE` pattern for embeded packages, but embeded packages can only ever resolve to the one bundled with the original requester.
+In this case, `qt` was resolved to version 5.13 first, but maya brought in it's own embedded version of qt, which replaced the initially resolved external package.
+The solver will always show the same `REQUEST` and `RESOLVE` pattern for embedded packages, but embedded packages can only ever resolve to the one bundled with the original requester.